mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

 Spring to the rescue!
-All you need to do is to create an interface, annotate with `@Transactional` and pull in 20 megabytes worth of Spring shit which will manage your transactions in a [completely unrelated codebase](../code-locality-and-ability-to-navigate/) and will force you to use dependency injection:
+All you need to do is to create an interface, annotate with `@Transactional` and pull in 20 megabytes worth of Spring shit which will manage your transactions in a [completely unrelated codebase](../code-locality-and-ability-to-navigate/) and will force you to use dependency injection, so that you can avoid the abomination code above and instead write:

 ```java
 interface Blah {